-PVC pipes were introduced in the plumbing system in the 1950s as a favoured approach for domestic water systems.
-Ever since then, a huge range of styles and size of PVC pipes are coming in the market.
+PVC pipes were introduced in the plumbing system in the 1950s as a favored approach for domestic water systems.
+Since then, a huge range of styles and sizes of PVC pipes are coming on the market.

 We need polyvinyl chloride to make these pipes.
 Polyvinyl chloride is a combination of plastic and vinyl.
-This material makes PVC pipes ideal for drainage lines, water systems and underground plumbing.
-If you live in the earthquake-prone area then PVC pipe should be your first pick since they cannot be easily moved or bent.
+CDL Newcastle Plumbing services tells us that PVC pipes are common in residential plumbing systems and are ideal for drainage lines, water systems and underground plumbing.
+PVC pipes should be your first pick if you live in an earthquake-prone area since they cannot be easily moved or bent.

 Suitable for Drinking Water

 The water that we use for drinking and cooking should be our priority.
 We should never compromise on its quality.
 You will be glad to know that PVC pipes are the safest option for the transportation of water.
-The high degree of inertness and resistance to corrosion, make PVC pipes highly favourable.
+The high degree of inertness and resistance to corrosion make PVC pipes highly favorable.